Lab: Observed behaviour over 82 cycles in London

 There are a couple of repeat outliers that don’t look like restaurants at all, a school-adjacent café and a hockey club bar/café.

-Across the dataset, roughly 15–20 distinct venues appear with any regularity.
-They fall into a small number of functional categories:
+Across the dataset, on top of regular actual restaurant activity, roughly 15–20 distinct venues appear with any regularity.
+Those fall into a small number of functional categories:

 Category